-The government-wide statements present the governmental activities, which include most of the Town's basic services such as public safety, transportation and utilities, parks and recreation, and general administration.
+The government-wide statements present the governmental activities, which include most of the Town's basic services such as public safety, transportation, culture and recreation and general government.
 Property taxes, intergovernmental revenues, and state and federal grant funds finance most of these activities.